p4lo/p4lo.github.io/README.md

-# Manhattan Happy Hour Finder
+# NYC Happy Hour Finder

-A web application to find the best happy hour deals in Manhattan neighborhoods with an interactive map view and detailed listings.
+A web application to find the best happy hour deals in New York City neighborhoods with an interactive map view and detailed listings.

 ## Features

-- Interactive map showing happy hour locations across Manhattan neighborhoods
+- Interactive map showing 192 happy hour locations across Manhattan, Brooklyn, and surrounding areas
 - List view with detailed information about each happy hour deal
-- Filter by neighborhood (East Village, West Village, Lower East Side, Midtown, etc.)
+- Filter by neighborhood (Manhattan: West Village, East Village, etc.; Brooklyn: Williamsburg, Bushwick, Park Slope)
 - Filter by day of the week
 - View special deals and pricing for each venue
-- Links to venue websites
+- Direct links to venue websites
-- Responsive design for desktop and mobile devices
+- Mobile-responsive design

 ## Technology Stack